Cystoscopy: What you should know

 Cystoscopy is a diagnostic procedure used by doctors for various examinations of the bladder.
 In the procedure, a cystoscope is inserted through the urethra and to the bladder for the doctor to view inside the bladder.
 A cystoscope is a thin tube with a camera and light on one end.
 The camera will send images which will be magnified in a monitoring screen outside, through which the doctor can make the examination.

-Cystoscopy is done for various examinations regarding your urinary system and pelvic pain.
-It is also done in women after gynaecological surgery to ensure proper placement of support devices.
+Cystoscopy is done for various examinations regarding your urinary system and Pelvic Pain.
+It is also done in women after gynecological surgery to ensure proper placement of support devices.
 The common reasons include:

-- To detect cancer, tumour, infection, narrowing, blockage in the bladder
+- To detect cancer, tumor, infection, narrowing, blockage in the bladder

 - Bladder stones which are calcium crystals which may cause inflammation, infections and other complications